TrustTheVote-Project/VersaEDM-Backend/README.md

 curl http://localhost:8080/parties
 ```

-Storage is all in-memory at this point, nothing persisted to or read from disk/DB, so for the time being, you'll need to call POST methods to put data in before getting data out.
+Storage is all in-memory at this point, nothing persists after you stop the server.
+For now, you'll need to call POST methods to put data in before getting data out.